jhancock532/bars.js/README.md

 A further example, which includes drawing the bars to the screen, can be found in the examples folder under P5JS.
 This example can be seen on codepen [here](https://codepen.io/jhancock532/pen/qKVayb).

 # Walkthrough
-You should be able to use the library to do something like this
+You should be able to use the library to do something like this, click on the picture to see the video in action.

 [![Watch the video](https://img.youtube.com/vi/QBXrhgg9s0c/0.jpg)](https://www.youtube.com/watch?v=QBXrhgg9s0c)